 December 6, 2017

-Frameport’s production shoots up due to the reshaping of manufacturing processes
+Frameport’s production shoots up as a result of a few manufacturing process modifications

 By Malene Bou Zeid

 As part of its plan to decrease manual cross-cutting, Frameport has merged its existing machinery with that of System TM’s.
 Besides cutting labor costs, System TM’s four cross-cut lines have been designed to maximize lumber utilization and to raise production capacities to a great extent.